 Each emergency shelter service provider reports being at capacity for the number of emergency beds within their facility.
 Notably, each emergency shelter serves different subpopulations of PEH.
-Karis serves transition age youth; the Hilltop Latimer House is for individuals/families experiencing and/or fleeing domestic violence.
-Grand Valley Peace and Justice has facilities for both individuals who are men and for families, with 16 beds at each facility, but is only open during the winter months, decreasing local bed capacity in Grand Junction during the spring, summer, and fall seasons.
+Karis serves transition age youth, and the Hilltop Latimer House is for individuals/families experiencing and/or fleeing domestic violence.
+Grand Valley Peace and Justice has facilities for both individuals who are men and for families, with 16 beds at each facility, but it is only open during winter months, which decreases local bed capacity in Grand Junction during the spring, summer, and fall seasons.
 HomewardHounds is a partnership between Roice-Hurst Humane Society and HomewardBound to provide temporary housing for PEH who also have pets.